Backend guide

 Free, Creator, Pro

-Access pulse identifiers/version, write request-scoped logs, and schedule non-blocking background work.
+Access Pulse identifiers and version metadata, write request-scoped logs, and schedule non-blocking follow-up work.

-Usage: Use env.env for metadata, env.log for traceability, and env.waitUntil() for async follow-up after response.
+Usage: Use env.env for metadata, env.log for traceability, and env.waitUntil() for async work that can continue after the response.

 env.log.info("pulse metadata", env.env);